castorini/anserini/docs/regressions-msmarco-doc-per-passage.md

 #####################
 ```

-This run was _not_ submitted to the MS MARCO document ranking leaderboard.
+This run was _not_ submitted to the MS MARCO document ranking leaderboard, but is reported in the Lin et al. (SIGIR 2021) Pyserini paper.

-To generate an MS MARCO submission with the BM25 tuned parameters, corresponding to "BM25 (Tuned)" above:
+To generate an MS MARCO submission with the BM25 tuned parameters, corresponding to "BM25 (tuned)" above:

 ```bash
 $ target/appassembler/bin/SearchCollection -topicreader TsvString \